A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 The reduced model used for power and momentum losses has wider implications.
 In this model, power and momentum losses from plasma-molecule collisions are driven by the ionisation front position, the divertor neutral pressure and gas temperature.
 Therefore, the detachment of the ionisation front from the target ($L_{pol} > 0$ m) results in power and momentum losses from plasma-molecule collisions in this model.
 Since these momentum losses are the dominant volumetric momentum losses, this implies that dominant volumetric momentum losses start to occur when the ionisation front detaches from the target.\\

 In other work, it was argued that the detachment of the ionisation front from the target coincides with the onset of detachment \cite{Verhaegh2023, Verhaegh2023b} and other work used the ionisation front as a method to control detachment \cite{BobK}.
-This model provides a further physics basis for these arguments: real-time control of the ionisation front position and neutral pressure is predicted to enable real-time control of the plasma-molecule collisions that drive power and dominant momentum losses. \\
+This model provides a further physics basis for these arguments: real-time control of the ionisation front position, and density of the neutral buffer if possible, is predicted to enable real-time control of the plasma-molecule collisions that drive power and dominant momentum losses. \\

 Recent work shows the \emph{additional volume available} drives the observed differences between longer-legged and shorter-legged divertors \cite{Verhaegh2024}, consistent with our model.
 MAST-U experiments indicated similar neutral pressures \cite{Verhaegh2024-arXiv-div-shaping} between the Super-X, Elongated and Conventional divertors.
 The rotational temperature at \emph{the same poloidal distance to the X-point} is similar between all three geometries.
 The difference between the three geometries therefore is primarily driven, according to this reduced model, by their difference in $L_{pol} \times R_t$: the longer-legged divertors feature a larger neutral buffer and therefore more plasma-molecular collisions resulting in power losses and volumetric momentum losses.
 Additionally, in that additional volume available, a colder divertor plasma is present leading to longer molecular lifetimes (i.e., higher rotational temperatures), leading to further enhancements in power and momentum losses. \\